wish2023/tp/docs/UserGuide.md

 Format: `done INDEX`

-* `INDEX` refers to the index number shown in the displayed task list.
+* `INDEX` refers to the index number of a specific task shown in the displayed task list.
 It must be a positive integer.

 Example of usage: